josephbrimeyer/CineMentality/README.md

 # Motivation

-As a person with mental health struggles I want to be able to look up movies by triggers I might like to avoid, and find out if they offer any level of catharsis.
+I want to be able to look up movies by triggers I might like to avoid, and find out if they offer any level of catharsis.
 When I search for a movie in the database, I want it to return a result with the movie title, catharsis rating, trigger rating, and list of potential triggers.

 # Installation
   `npm install express`